- Event Calendar

 At the Botanical Garden, Kelly is responsible for leading and directing a team of horticulturists and educators in all aspects of design, curation, programming, and garden management, after serving as the principal horticulture consultant to the $18 million renovation project completed in 2014.

 As a writer and photographer, he regularly contributes to popular gardening magazines like Country Gardens, Fine Gardening and The American Gardener and is a contributing editor to Greenhouse Grower, an industry trade magazine.
 He’s popularly known for his book A Guide to Bearded Irises: Cultivating the Rainbow for Beginners and Enthusiasts from Timber Press, which won the 2013 American Horticultural Society Book Award.
 His most recent book—Plants With Style—debuted in December 2015.
 As a speaker, he has garnered acclaim for his high-energy, zealous presentations on the national stage, leading many to call him one of the rising stars of American horticulture.
+Kelly holds a bachelor’s and master’s degree in horticulture from Iowa State University.

 Join Craig as he shares his learned ‘Tricks of the Trade’ in determining viable plants for our region and how to select plants and partners for different site conditions and aesthetic results.
 Profiles of finished projects will be shown and their evolution from paper to planting will be discussed.